You can determine which teeth have images associated with them from a patient's clinical chart and progress notes.

 Look at a tooth's number.
 You can tell if a tooth has an image associated with it, and the age of that image, by the background color of the circle around that tooth number: black is 0 - 6 months, dark gray is 7 - 12 months, light gray is 13 - 24 months, and is 25 or more months (or no image).

-If your location uses DEXIS devices, select one or more or no teeth, and then clicktap the Progress Notes tab.
+Select one or more or no teeth, and then clicktap the Progress Notes tab.
 On the Progress Notes tab, there is an Imaging icon next to any procedure that has images associated with it.